BluBracket/docs.blubracket.com/content/how-to/incident-management/splunk/subscription/index.md

 4. Choose the connection for the subscription output.

-5. Enter the splunk index.
+5. Enter the Splunk index.

-6. Enter a splunk source type.
+6. Enter a Splunk source type.

 7. Click **SAVE**
 {{< figure src="splunk-subscription-save.png" >}}